-- The Council regularly consults and engages with stakeholders and members of the public on its plans and policies.
-Methods to seek feedback include surveys, focus groups, public meetings, and involving relevant stakeholders in participatory budgeting and local community planning.
-Details on how to find out about and participate in consultations and are available via our Consultation Hub. - The Council has established corporate accounts on the following social media platforms Twitter, Facebook, Pintrest, Flickr, YouTube and LinkedIn.
-A specialist account has been established to enable officers in Customer Services to address specific concerns raised by members of the public. - Due to essential restrictions put in place to limit the spread of COVID-19, to inform the decisions made within the 2021/22 budget process, workshop groups were held with Council colleagues and Edinburgh citizens between, all using the Council's group engagement tool.
-The workshops focused on residents' experiences, priorities and views on potential service changes in light of the pandemic.
-Need 22/23 process. - The locality improvement plans set out effective mechanisms for providing feedback on how stakeholder views have informed service development and delivery as well as ongoing performance monitoring.
+- The Council has established corporate accounts on the following social media platforms X, Facebook, Pintrest, Flickr, YouTube and LinkedIn.
+A specialist account has been established to enable officers in Customer Services to address specific concerns raised by members of the public. - It is acknowledged that there was limited consultation with elected members and members of the public on the 2023/24 budget proposals due to the timescales within which supporting detail was available.
+Given this, a number of recommendations were included in a report on the Review of the Budget Process considered by the Finance and Resources Committee on 20 June 2023, acknowledging the need, wherever practicable, to consult more fully with affected communities and stakeholders.
+The locality improvement plans set out effective mechanisms for providing feedback on how stakeholder views have informed service development and delivery as well as ongoing performance monitoring.
 This is a core element of the National Standards for Community Engagement which have been adopted by the Council. - Engagement activity is designed to address the involvement of all stakeholders, with mapping and demographic data informing approaches. - Engagement in feedback activities through public performance reports or local engagement events forms a critical element of the partnership's work, with this informing the development of plans and strategies including LIPs and LOIPs.
 The EP focuses on co-production approaches to ensure the views of citizens are taken into account.
 The establishment of the neighbourhood networks is designed to strengthen the partnership's approach to ensuring communities influence and shape community planning in the city. - EP supports the Edinburgh Equality and Rights network (EaRN) to ensure communities of interest are engaged with and supported in community planning activity.